 The Fictionals have been entertaining audiences in Vancouver and beyond since 2010, and our performers have studied improv comedy in Chicago, Los Angeles, and New York City.
 Now we want to share our knowledge and passion for improv with you.

 Co-founder Daniel Chai teaches weekly improv workshops at Kwantlen Polytechnic University during the Fall and Spring semesters.
-We also offer improv workshops for conventions and corporate events, and private coaching for improvisers and troupes looking to take their comedy to the next level!
+We also offer improv workshops for team building and corporate events for companies of all sizes!
 Let us create a customized workshop focusing on teamwork, storytelling, and other areas you’d like to focus on.

 For more information or to book The Fictionals, please email firstname.lastname@example.org!